Search

 City of Sydney

-Tackling Australia’s Silent Killer: from hot policy to cool hubs
+Tackling Australia’s silent killer: from hot policy to cool hubs

 Heat is Australia’s deadliest weather-related hazard.
 It is also increasingly recognised that heat-related deaths are under reported and the risk of heat-related disruptions is increasing as the number and duration of heatwaves increases in Australia.